 Other vignettes took place in different rooms as we — an audience of maybe a dozen — crept around the house in the dark peering through the windows as dancers in underwear-like outfits cavorted and danced, pounced on furniture, listened to records, and played with large sculptural elements.
 (All of the dancers wore masks.)

 Dance is always more than a bit voyeuristic.
-And the concept of “Elsewhere” acknowledges that voyeurism in such a literal and delightfully scrappy fashion it’s pretty ingenious.
+And the concept of “Elsewhere” acknowledges that voyeurism in such a literal and delightfully scrappy fashion that it’s pretty ingenious.

 The venue, Rogge Ranch House, is just that: A 50s ranch house on three acres in Northeast Austin.
 Previous shows have taken place on the grounds or in the large warehouse.
 But with “Elsewhere” Sherburn makes particularly clever use of the house.
 After all, we have been for months now mostly in our houses, staying distant from each other.
 Of course that means we probably have more private time to perform a fan dance for our cat, but our desire to want to see what other people are up to hasn’t gone away.